charles-uno/Bloodlines/04_how_to_play.md

 Whenever a PC gets hit, they check a box.
 The GM will tell them which one, either by deciding or by choosing randomly.

 Wounds are recovered in dramatically appropriate time.
-A short rest immediately after the confrontation is sufficient to unmark a single wound.
+A short rest immediately after the confrontation is sufficient to unmark a single wound (of the player's choice).
 All wounds are unmarked after a long rest, such as a hot meal or a night of sleep somewhere safe.

 Whenever a player is called to make a roll, if their corresponding box is checked, they instead make that roll one level higher.
 For example, if Tor Byorn is Broken and the GM calls for a Significant Dwarf roll, an Incredible roll must be made instead.